Care after kidney transplant

 Depending on the findings on your bone scan, your doctor may prescribe bone density medications.

 What are my chances of having anemia after a kidney transplant?

-Following a kidney transplant you may have anemia (low red blood cell count) due to the surgery, medication side-effects, infection, abnormal breakdown of red blood cells, or organ rejection.
+Following a kidney transplant you may have anemia (low red blood cell count) due to the surgery, medication side-effects, abnormal breakdown of red blood cells or kidney disease in the transplant.
 Blood pressure medication can cause your body to make fewer red blood cells.

 Why should I care about anemia?

 Mild anemia can cause minor problems like feeling tired and having pale skin.
 If left untreated, anemia can cause a lack of oxygen to organs and lead to serious health problems such as heart failure.

 What should I do if I have anemia?

 If you have anemia your doctor may prescribe an iron supplement or other medications.
 There are many choices for iron pills; if you do not tolerate one iron supplement, ask about other choices.
 Your doctor will work with you to decide on the best treatment.
 It is also important to eat a healthy diet.